rust-lang/www.rust-lang.org/CONTRIBUTING.md

 This is a somewhat complicated transition, so if you would like to update CSS, please file an issue.

-@yoshuawuyts and @chriskrycho are the current developers on this transition.
+[@yoshuawuyts] and [@chriskrycho] are the current developers on this transition.
 Please direct issues and questions to them!

 ### Content

-The content of the site is currently overseen by @aturon.
+The content of the site is currently overseen by [@aturon].
 Please direct issues and questions to him.

 The content is largely owned by the associated team or working group.
 If you have